greystate/Greystate-XSLT-Helpers/navigationhelper/README.md

 * **navigation.crumb** 	: Breadcrumb trail - currentPage, it's parent, parent's parent etc. Does *not* render the top node (see below)
 * **navigation.map**	: Traditional Sitemap - the full tree below *Home* in an exploded view

+## Customization

+As with most of the other helpers in this package, you can send a couple of parameters along when you invoke the templates.